HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 grated parmesan cheese with a microplane grater on a cutting board

-Our first choice is shaved Asiago cheese, with a flavor reminiscent of Parmesan but a bit nuttier and creamier.
-When it’s aged up to nine months, Asiago develops a sharper taste that compliments the salad wonderfully and is delicious when grated or shaved on top.
+Our first choice is shaved Asiago cheese, which has a flavor reminiscent of Parmesan but a bit nuttier and creamier.
+When aged up to nine months, Asiago develops a sharper taste that complements the salad wonderfully and is delicious when grated or shaved on top.

 If you can’t find Asiago, Parmesan cheese will also be a delicious addition to this salad!
 Use it grated or shaved.
 Parmesan is a hard white cheese initially produced in various Italian provinces, including Parma.
 With its nutty, rich flavor, it’s a natural choice for thinly slicing luscious bits to garnish this salad.